awsdocs/amazon-appstream2-developer-guide/doc_source/install-client-configure-settings.md

 You can specify a list of trusted domains in a comma\-separated format\.
 Add this list as a registry value to the AppStream 2\.0 `TrustedDomains` HKLM registry key\.
 We recommend that you create this registry key and specify the list of trusted domains when you install the AppStream 2\.0 client or, if you are using Microsoft Active Directory, through Group Policy\.
 That way, your users can connect to a URL in any trusted domain immediately after the client is installed\.

-After the AppStream 2\.0 client is installed, you can run the following PowerShell script to create this registry key, or you can use the administrative template that is included in the AppStream 2\.0 client Enterprise Deployment Tool to configure the client through Group Policy\.
+After the AppStream 2\.0 client is installed, you can run the following PowerShell script to create this registry key\.
+Or, you can use the administrative template that is included in the AppStream 2\.0 client Enterprise Deployment Tool to configure the client through Group Policy\.

 Replace the `TrustedDomains` value with a comma\-separated list for one or more of your organizational or IdP domains\.
 The certificate used by the trusted domain webpage must contain a SAN that includes the URL's domain\.
 For example, if your trusted domain includes \*\.example\.com, and users specify https://appstream\.example\.com, the SSL certificate must have a SAN that includes appstream\.example\.com\.